-The deadline for proposals is the 22nd of May.
+The deadline for proposals is 5pm on 22nd of May.
 We intend to have appointed the successful team by the end of June.
 Interviews will take place the weeks beginning 9th and 16th of June.

-The deadline for the final report is 12th December 2025, after which a peer review process will take place.
+The deadline for a full draft report is 12th December 2025, after which a peer review process will take place.